trincanatomarcos/Statistical-Analysis-in-R-/README.md

 ## Tools
 -**R**: The programming language used for this project is *R*.
 The main packages used are *ggplot2* for data visualization, *corrplot* for correlation matrix, *rsample* for training the model, *patchwork* to arrange plots, *car* for vif.

-## Project Goals
-The main objective of this project is:

-**Regression Model**: To understand factors that influence the resale price of a used cars, I analyze price based on the available variables.This analysis offers not only to buyers to understand and seller but also resale companies valuable insights that can support marketing and business decisions.